Polina Zhemchuzhina: Biography

 Zhemchuzhina was born Perl Solomonovna Karpovskaya to the family of a Jewish tailor Solomon Karpovsky in the village of Polohy, in the Alexandrovsky Uyezd (today Zaporizhzhia Oblast, Ukraine).
 She joined the Russian Social Democratic Labour Party of Bolsheviks in 1918 and served as a propaganda commissar in the Red Army during the Russian Civil War.
-As a communist, she went by the surname Zhemchuzhina, which, like her birth name Perl in Yiddish, means "pearl" in Russian.
+As a communist, she went by the surname Zhemchuzhina, which, like her Yiddish birth name, Perl, means "pearl" in Russian.

 In 1920, she married Vyacheslav Molotov, by then a member of the Central Committee of the Communist Party of the Soviet Union (CPSU).
-Because she had married a non-jew her parents sat in mourning for her.
-She also made a successful career in the Soviet hierarchy, serving in the Narkomat of Food Industry under Anastas Mikoyan, to become in 1939 the first female councillor of Narkom (of Fishing Industry) in the government of the Soviet Union, and was elected as a candidate to the Central Committee that year.
+She also made a successful career in the Soviet hierarchy, serving in the Narkomat of Food Industry under Anastas Mikoyan, to become in 1939 the first female Minister (Narkom) in the government of the Soviet Union, as head of the Ministry of the Fishing Industry, and was elected to the Central Committee that year.

-During the 1920s, her brother David "Jezreelly" (Rubin) (1886–1965) emigrated to the British Mandate of Palestine.
+During the 1920s, her sister immigrated to Palestine.
 Her brother Sam Carp was a successful businessman in the United States.
 The Molotovs had two daughters: Sonia, adopted in 1929, and Svetlana, born in 1930.

 According to historian Zhores Medvedev, Stalin was highly suspicious of Zhemchuzhina.
 He thought that she negatively influenced Molotov, and he recommended Molotov divorce her.
 The Molotovs shared an apartment with the Stalins.
 Zhemchuzhina and Stalin's wife Nadezhda Alliluyeva became close friends.
 In November 1932, Zhemchuzhina followed Alliluyeva out of a dining room after Stalin had publicly chastised his wife in the company of friends.
 The next morning Alliluyeva was found dead by suicide, having shot herself with a small Walther PP pistol.
 This event is believed to have fueled a secret hatred of Zhemchuzhina by Stalin.

 In a secret meeting of the Politburo on 10 August 1939, the agenda item number 33, "Regarding Comrade Zhemchuzhina" and her alleged "connections to spies", led to a request to verify that information by the NKVD.
 As it was customary during the Great Purges, many of her coworkers were arrested and questioned, but the "evidence" (frequently acquired by force) against her was so contradictory that on 24 October, the Politburo concluded the "allegations against comrade Zhemchuzhina's participation in sabotage and spying... to be considered slanderous."
 However, she was severely reprimanded and demoted for unknowingly keeping contacts with "enemy elements thereby facilitating their spying missions."
 In February 1941, she was taken off the list of the candidates to the Central Committee.